alandevelop/blog-api/README.md

 - run `artisan db:seed`

 ## Testing
-In case of using postman or other rest client please provide Accept: `application/json` header for all queries
+In case of using postman or other rest clients please provide `Accept: application/json` header for all queries